-Just based on the available support materials, Tiffany figured Communifire would be much easier to navigate than the old platform—but the support she received from the Communifire team was, and continues to be, above and beyond her expectations.
+Just based on the available support materials, Tiffany figured Axero would be much easier to navigate than the old platform—but the support she received from the Axero team was, and continues to be, above and beyond her expectations.

 “At first I was a little nervous to be putting support tickets in,” she shared, “but I got used to doing it.
 Any time we thought we hit a roadblock, we get the answer, and we get it fast.
 It seems like within an hour, there’s a solution.
 And if they don’t have it, they put it to a support ticket, and then they come back a few days later, and even if they don’t have the solution yet, they give an update.”